Associate Professor

 THE HAPPY TECH LAB

-At the Happy Tech Lab, we aim to identify the hidden costs of new technologies—from email and smartphones to social media and ChatGPT.
-Our work shows that considering the opportunity costs of digital media use is key to understanding why our amazingly useful digital devices have failed to make us happier—and what we can do about it!
+At the Happy Tech Lab, we study the hidden costs of new technologies, from email and smartphones to social media and ChatGPT.
+Much of our work centers on opportunity costs, the time and experiences people give up to their devices.
+These costs are a big part of why our most useful technology has done so little for our happiness.
+They also point to what we can do about it.

-Please contact the Lab Manager at happytech@georgetown.edu to inquire about openings for Research Assistants, REBL, and Honors Students.
+Contact the Lab Manager at happytech@georgetown.edu to inquire about openings.